ibm-cloud-docs/containers/cs_dedicated.md

         {{site.data.keyword.Bluemix_notm}} Infrastructure Exception: Could not place order.
 There are insufficient resources behind router 'router_name' to fulfill the request for the following guests: 'worker_id'.
         ```

-    When the provisioning of your cluster is completed, the status of your cluster changes to **deployed**.
+    When the provisioning of your cluster is complete, the status of your cluster changes to **deployed**.

     ```
     Name         ID                                   State      Created          Workers    Zone      Version     Resource Group Name